Center for Youth and Communities

 The overarching Academy goals include:

 · to elevate a shared cross-sector commitment to and investment in youth employability

 · to change the way people at all levels think about, plan, and implement employability programs for youth

 More specifically, The Academy also builds community capacity:

 · to create or enhance high-quality summer youth employment programs as part of a year-round youth employability development system

 · to integrate work, learning, and youth development by leveraging actions at the intersection of youth development, workforce development, and education

 · to establish sustainable youth employability systems in their communities by leveraging funding and other resources

-CYC is the National Program Office for the 2013 Summer Youth Employability Initiative supported by The Walmart Foundation.
-With a $2.5 million investment in summer 2013, our Center is providing grants ranging from $100,000 to $300,000 to employ, educate and support nearly 1,200 vulnerable youth in Phoenix & Maricopa County, Ariz.; Chicago; Detroit; Hartford; Houston; Philadelphia; and San Diego.
+CYC is the National Program Office for the 2013-2014 Summer Youth Employability Initiative supported by The Walmart Foundation.
+With a $2.5 million investment, our Center provided grants ranging from $100,000 to $300,000 to employ, educate and support nearly 1,200 vulnerable youth in Phoenix & Maricopa County, Ariz.; Chicago; Detroit; Hartford; Houston; Philadelphia; and San Diego.
 CYC has been working with the Foundation on youth employability since 2011.

 Check out the map of the communities where we are conducting projects!